cuppachino/cuppachino/README.md

 ### Hi there 👋

 I'm excited to collaborate!
-You're welcome to my [discord server](https://discord.gg/HEd72YnzVq).
+If you have any questions or need help, join my [discord server](https://discord.gg/HEd72YnzVq).

 ![Discord Banner](https://discordapp.com/api/guilds/1080840305441525766/widget.png)